siavava/portfolio/content/projects/deep-learning/hyperparameter-tuning.md

 varied was **capacity**, and it scored the effect with more than the held-out error.

-**The learning rate sets the scale.** Gradient descent updates the weights by
+The learning rate sets the scale of every step.
+Gradient descent updates the weights by

 $$
 \theta \gets \theta - \eta\,\nabla_\theta L(\theta),